Comprehensive care for memory disorders.

 Established in 1993, the Memory Disorders Clinic at The Ohio State University Wexner Medical Center is one of Ohio’s most comprehensive centers for research, evaluation, diagnosis and treatment for patients and families affected by Alzheimer’s disease and dementia.

-Ohio State’s Memory Disorders team of cognitive neurologists, neuropsychiatrists, nurses, social workers, pharmacists, psychometricians, and research coordinators in association with neuropsychologists and psychiatrists will create an individualized treatment plan for you and your family.
+The Ohio State Memory Disorders team of cognitive neurologists, neuropsychiatrists, nurses, social workers, pharmacists, psychometricians and research coordinators, in association with neuropsychologists and psychiatrists, will create an individualized treatment plan for you and your family.

 In addition to expertise in memory issues, we have training in neuropsychiatry that allows us to improve a family’s quality of life through skillful management of behaviors often associated with memory disorders, such as depression, restless behaviors, false beliefs, mood changes and sleep disorders.

 Why choose Ohio State’s memory disorders clinic for your treatment?

 - Developed the Self-Administered Gerocognitive Exam (SAGE), which detects early signs of cognitive, memory and thinking impairments